ziedwnissi/react-calculator/post/post.md

-FIRST: Deal with Infinity and Nan in updateDisplay

 In this post we will cover approaching a React app with Test-Driven Development

 Upon completion of this post you will be able to: